Chilanguiux/nuke_tools/README.md

 ## Disclaimer

-These tools are provided **as-is**, without any warranties or guarantees.
+These tools are provided "as is", without warranty of any kind, express or implied.
 Use them at your own risk.
-The author is not responsible for any damage, data loss, or unexpected behavior caused by these scripts.
+The author assumes no responsibility for any damage, data loss, or unexpected behavior that may result from their use.

 That said, they are built with care and tested in real-world Nuke environments.